Effective Interest Rate Calculator

 Effective Interest Rate Formula

-Where r is the interest rate per period in decimal form so R = r * 100 and, i is the effective interest rate in decimal form so I = i * 100.
-P is the rate per compounding period where P = R/m.
+Where r is the interest rate per period in decimal form so R = r * 100 and, i is the effective interest rate in decimal form so I = i * 100. m is the compounding times per period.
+P is the percent rate per compounding period where P = R/m.

 Effective interest rate per period,

 substituting the first equation into i in the second equation

 - commonly a period will be a year but it can be any time interval you want as long as all inputs are consistent.